-Have you ever had your kids try to get your attention while you’re on the computer?
-Sometimes my boys talk to me while I’m in the middle of something and I think I’m listening… but after their voice stops and they’re waiting for an answer, I realize I have NO IDEA what they just said to me.
+Have you ever had your kids try to get your attention while you’re looking at your phone?
+Sometimes my boys talk to me while I’m in the middle of something and I think I’m listening, but after their voice stops and they’re waiting for an answer, I realize I have NO IDEA what they just said to me.

 When we find ourselves in this type of situations, we need to ask ourselves three questions:

 - Is my child feeling unloved?